Community Horse Power

 Our funding target…

 Is £10,000.
-We have nearly raised half of this (a big thank you to Redbridge Council for a £3,000 grant towards it).
+We are working with our local RDA charity and between us we have nearly raised half of this (a big thank you to Redbridge Council for a £3,000 grant towards it).
 We urgently need to raise the rest to find our horse and get it started!

-Our RDA secondary school groups need more horses suitable for taller teenagers, we really do not want to turn a child down.......
+We need more horses for the taller teenagers in our secondary school Special Education Needs groups, we really do not want to turn a child down...

 Please donate quickly and generously if you can, every little will help, and do share this crowd funder widely.
 Help us transform lives in East London!